 - Direct Fulfillment requires you to be in charge of shipping your goods out to your customers yourself.
 This gets trickier as you grow and begin to sell globally.

 - Drop-Ship Fulfillment does not require your business to keep products in stock.
-Instead, a store sells your products, then passes orders to a third-party supplier, who then ships the order to the customer
+Instead, a store sells your products, then passes orders to a third-party supplier, who then ships the order to the customer.

-No matter which fulfilment method you choose, it’s crucial to understand all regulations and compliance nuances specific to your products and the new regions you plan to sell into.
+No matter which fulfillment method you choose, it’s crucial to understand all regulations and compliance nuances specific to your products and the new regions you plan to sell into.
 But it’s also crucial to provide efficient order fulfillment to get your customers their products on time and provide a positive experience.

 70% of shoppers are unlikely to make another purchase from a brand following a poor delivery experience.